 Who’s Eligible To Enroll?

-An attorney or staff member is eligible to join the plan on the first entry date after meeting the eligibility conditions of your plan (refer to your adoption agreement for the entry dates you have selected for your plan).
+Once an employee has met the eligibility requirements, they may enter the plan on the first entry date allowable, as specified in your plan’s adoption agreement.
 If the plan has an automatic enrollment design feature, contributions will automatically begin for an eligible attorney or staff member at the level provided in the firm’s adoption agreement, unless the individual affirmatively elects a different contribution level, or affirmatively elects to make no contributions to the plan.

 Determining Eligibility